Table of contents

-If you're not sure whether your outstanding ECTS credits will be sufficient, you can enroll for the Master's program by applying for a change of degree program for the following semester when you do your online semester enrollment.
+If you're not sure whether your outstanding ECTS credits will be sufficient, you can enroll for the Master's study program by applying for a change of degree program for the following semester when you do your online semester enrollment.
 If you're not sure, it's best to leave your enrollment for the Bachelor's degree program for the next semester.
 You don't have to worry about any negative consequences.
 If you don't manage to graduate for your Bachelor's after all, or this isn't entered in your record by the end of the fourth week of lectures the following semester, the University Student Administration Office will automatically reassign you to the Bachelor's degree program.
 If, on the other hand, you're still enrolled as a Bachelor's student but have fulfilled all the course requirements for graduation, you can still continue to study normally and start the modules for a Master's degree.
 You're allowed to transfer up to 30 ECTS credits from a Bachelor's to a Master's degree provided these credits are eligible for transfer and were not required for your Bachelor's degree.
 Whatever the case, you can only start your Master's thesis once you have completed your Bachelor's.

 How do I apply to graduate?

 Applications to graduate can be submitted any time provided all the necessary credits are entered in your online summary of credits.

 Applications to graduate are validated by the Faculty of Science Committee for Student Affairs every month on the first working day; your graduation documents will bear the date of the validation at which this took place.
 We must receive applications to graduate by 1 week before a validation so that they can be put on the agenda of the committee's next meeting.
 If you have a minor of a different Faculty than MNF, the deadline is 2 weeks.